 1. Find all metadata and original files associated with the music you’d like to move to Ditto.

 Artist name & track titles

 Original audio files

-It’s really important all of this information is EXACTLY the same as your original release when you re-upload your music to Ditto, so make a note of it, double check everything and keep it somewhere safe.
+All of this information must be EXACTLY the same as your original release when you re-upload your music to Ditto, so make a note of it, double-check everything and keep it somewhere safe.

-Once your takedown request has been processed by your current distributor and your release is no longer live in stores, you can reupload your music to Ditto.
+Once your current distributor has processed to take down your release and is no longer live in stores, you can re-upload your music to Ditto.

 We’ll get your music back up in stores as quickly as possible with all of your original streaming numbers & playlist placements intact, but there may be a short period of downtime.